- Great Depression in the News

 Alan Brinkley Interview In this PBS feature Q & A, Columbia University Professor of History and author Alan Brinkley discusses the Great Depression.
 See also interviews of history professors David Kennedy and James Gregory.

-Economics Resources for K-12 Teachers EcEdWeb provides thorough and detailed economics lesson plans for grades K-12 that correspond with national standards for public schools.
+Economics Resources for K-12 Teachers The UNO Center for Economic Education provides thorough and detailed economics lesson plans for grades K-12 that correspond with national standards for public schools.
+Start with the “Teacher Resources” tab on the top of the page.
 There are about 30 lessons in total, organized by subject, standard, and grade level.
 Looking at the “concepts” page under either “K-5” or “6-12” is the easiest way to navigate these.
-And don’t miss the list of “Support Resources”—it includes sites for research, teacher guides, glossaries, and games.
+And don’t miss the “NCEE Curriculum Resources” tab—it includes sites for research, teacher guides, glossaries, and games.
 This is a great site for teachers!

 Digital History Resource Guides The Digital Resource Guides provide links to American history web sites by period and provide historical overviews, readings (online textbook chapter, Reader’s Companion), primary source documents (documents, maps, cartoons), teaching resources (chronologies, maps, quizzes), audio-visual resources, and additional resources.
 The Guides are an excellent and comprehensive teaching resource.